-Resources are organised effectively in low-level storage for easy access, and as a result children are beginning to become independent learners as they make choices.
+Resources are organised effectively in low level storage for easy access, and as a result children are beginning to become independent learners as they make choices.
 Both the indoor and outdoor environment fully supports children's learning and development and enjoyment.
-Transition arrangements for children moving through the nursery are excellently planned, with key persons moving with their key children as they move through the different group rooms.
+Transition arrangements for children moving through the nursery and beyond are excellently planned and carefully conducted to support both the children and their parents and carers.

 Partnerships with parents and carers are excellent and support children's placements extremely well.
 They have access to a wide range of information on the nursery and the learning and development requirements.
-Parents and carers spoken to speak very positively about what the nursery has to offer their children.
-They are invited to complete questionnaires on a regular basis, and attend next steps meetings regularly to receive feedback on their children's progress and development.
+Parents and carers spoken to speak extremely highly about what the nursery has to offer their children.
+They are invited to complete questionnaires on a regular basis, attend parent's evening, and contribute to their child's leaning and development by sharing their own observations.
+Parents and carers support the setting and their children, by generously sharing their personal skills and knowledge to enhance the existing excellent opportunities for children.
+The highly inclusive systems of communication ensure that there are consistent and productive partnerships with parents and carers, resulting in strong levels of engagement with the setting's work.

-Staff have built positive links with other early years professionals to support children's development.
-Links with other settings delivering the Early Years Foundation Stage, and transition arrangements for the move to school are in place and are effective in order to ensure a complementary curriculum and continuity of learning and care.
-All children have equal access to the activities, opportunities and available resources, and therefore inclusion is very well promoted.
+Excellent links have been established with other early years professionals to support children's development.
+Links with other settings delivering the Early Years Foundation Stage, and transition arrangements for the move to school are in place and are highly effective in order to ensure a complementary curriculum and continuity of learning and care.
+Well-established communication between all professionals involved with individual children is in place and very successfully promotes their learning, development and welfare.